Light Sleep mode is one of the low-power consumption modes available on the ESP32, similar to a computer’s “sleep” mode.

 - External Wakeup (Ext0 and Ext1)

-Upon exiting Light Sleep, the program continues execution from the same point where it was.
-Any information or variable that was saved in memory is retained.
+Upon exiting Light Sleep, the program continues execution from the exact point where it left off.
+Any information or variables saved in memory are preserved.

-The functions necessary to use Light Sleep mode are defined in the “esp_sleep.h” file.
-This library contains the functions and macros needed to configure and control the Light Sleep mode of the ESP32.
+The functions needed to use Light Sleep mode are defined in the “esp_sleep.h” file.
+This library contains the necessary functions and macros to configure and control the ESP32’s Light Sleep mode.

-With this, it is very easy to employ the Light Sleep mode of the ESP32 in the Arduino environment.
-First, we define a WakeUp Source with the functions we saw in What are sleep modes in the ESP32.
+With this, it is very easy to use the ESP32’s Light Sleep mode in the Arduino environment.
+First, we define a WakeUp Source using the functions we saw in What are the Sleep Modes on the ESP32.

-Next, entering Light Sleep mode is as simple as using the esp_light_sleep_start
+Next, entering Light Sleep mode is as simple as using the function esp_light_sleep_start

 /**